Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### quillEnabledButtons

-A comma separated list of buttons that's visible in the quill toolbar.
-All currently supported quill buttons are bold, italic, and underline.
+A comma separated list of style buttons that are visible for styling annotation text.
+Currently, only `italic`, `bold`, and `underline` are supported.

 Default value: `bold,italic`